 1. Does it have the right loads?

 Make sure the load board you choose gives you plenty of choices.
-Any load board will have loads going from Chicago to Dallas or Atlanta to Philadelphia, but what happens when you're stuck in Albuquerque on a Friday afternoon and you need to find a load back home to Fargo?
+Any load board for truck drivers will have loads going from Chicago to Dallas or Atlanta to Philadelphia, but what happens when you're stuck in a Albuquerque on a Friday afternoon and you need to find a load back home to Fargo?
 Look for a load board that has a wide variety of origins and destinations, as well as a wide variety of brokers and shippers offering freight to haul.

 2. Does it have the right rates?

 Rates for spot market freight are based on supply and demand, so they change daily.
 Some loads on a load board will include an offer rate, but not always.
 And either way, the rate is usually negotiated between the broker and carrier.
 In that case, you need to know what other truckers are getting paid on that lane before you agree on a price with a broker.
 Make sure the load board you choose has up-to-date rate information.
 For example, the DAT TruckersEdge Pro load board includes the average rate for the past 15 days on more than 65,000 lanes.